 - Dark urine and lighter-colored bowel movements

-"The typical warning signs of pancreatic cancer are things that could easily be misdiagnosed as other ailments," says Roderich Schwarz, MD, PhD, former Co-Director of the Liver and Pancreas Tumor Center at Roswell Park Comprehensive Cancer Center.
+"The typical warning signs of pancreatic cancer are things that could easily be misdiagnosed as other ailments," says Zachary Stiles, DO, MS, Assistant Professor of Surgical Oncology at Roswell Park Comprehensive Cancer Center.
 "However, these symptoms could mean a bile duct is blocked, which could indicate a tumor in the pancreas."

 How do you know whether something as common as back pain is actually a symptom of pancreatic cancer?

-"Obviously, a lot of people have back pain,” says Schwarz.
+"Obviously, a lot of people have back pain,” says Dr. Stiles.
 “A lot of people have high blood sugar, and a lot of people smoke.
 So if you're in a situation where any two [or more] of those signs or symptoms develop at the same time, people need to know that they could be an indication of cancer, and they should be evaluated.”
+It’s also important to watch out for changes over time.
+“If you’ve been a diabetic for a long time but recently noted a significant change in your ability to control your blood sugar without other major changes, your doctor should investigate further,” says Dr. Stiles.

 It's important to note that, depending on where the tumor is located in the pancreas, pancreatic cancer can still be present without causing any of these symptoms.
+A significant number of these cancers can actually be found coincidentally on scans performed for other reasons.
 And by the time symptoms do occur, cancer may already be in an advanced stage.
 That’s why it’s important to see your doctor as soon as possible if you begin to experience two or more of these symptoms.

-"A tumor located at the head of the pancreas could show symptoms earlier because it's causing a blockage of the bile duct, but that means the tumor is larger for it to cause that blockage," notes Dr. Schwarz.
-"That means there’s a fairly high risk that cancer has already spread to the surrounding tissues, such as lymph nodes or other organs.
+"A tumor located at the head of the pancreas could show symptoms earlier because it's causing a blockage of the bile duct, but that means the tumor is large enough for it to cause the blockage," notes Dr. Stiles.
+"That means there’s a chance that cancer has already spread to the surrounding tissues, such as lymph nodes or other organs.
 Pancreatic cancer is difficult to treat because the majority of patients already have advanced disease by the time it makes itself known.

 "Chronic, prolonged changes in weight or digestion could be a warning sign of an earlier-stage pancreatic cancer.
 Especially if you have a history of smoking, it’s important to recognize these symptoms and get evaluated for pancreatic cancer before the disease is at an advanced state."